-We also have faced increasing competition from the VA.
-Based on publicly available information, the VA's share of the total insured mortgage market was 25% in 2022, compared to 31% in 2021.
-We believe that the VA remains a strong participant in the overall market because the VA insures 100% LTV loans, which is unavailable through private mortgage insurance and the FHA, charges a one-time funding fee that can be included in the loan amount with no separate monthly payment, and because of an increase in the number of borrowers that are eligible for the VA's program.
+We also face competition from the VA.
+Based on publicly available information, the VA's share of the total insured mortgage market was 22% in 2023, compared to 25% in 2022.
+We believe that the VA remains a strong participant in the overall market because of the number of borrowers that are eligible for the VA's program, and because the VA insures 100% LTV loans, which is unavailable through private mortgage insurance and the FHA, and charges a one-time funding fee that can be included in the loan amount with no separate monthly payment.

 In addition, as market conditions change, alternatives to traditional private mortgage insurance may become more prevalent, which could reduce the demand for private mortgage insurance.
 These alternatives have included structures commonly referred to as "investor paid mortgage insurance" in which affiliates of traditional mortgage insurers that are not subject to the PMIERs directly insure the GSEs against loss.
-For additional information about these structures, see "Regulation-Federal Regulation-Housing Finance Reform and the GSEs' Business Practices."
+For additional information about these structures, see "Regulation -Federal Regulation-Housing Finance Reform and the GSEs' Business Practices."